-24 Burkhardt, Jon E. in conjunction with Mobilitat, Inc., Developing Regional Mobility Management Centers, Transit IDEA Program Project 50, Transportation Research Board, National Research Council, Washington, DC, 2012, p 22.
-ADA complementary paratransit), presenting the challenge of determining which agencies pay for what percentage of the trip cost; crossing jurisdictional boundaries, wherein county- or city-based public transit dollars must be divided equitably during shared rides; and, rides that include transfers between providers.25
+34 Burkhardt, Jon E. in conjunction with Mobilitat, Inc., Developing Regional Mobility Management Centers, Transit IDEA Program Project 50, Transportation Research Board, National Research Council, Washington, DC, 2012, p 22.
+35 Ibid, p.
+17.

-The report takes note of some existing data interoperability protocols for comparison.
-The health care industry has developed interoperability protocols for electronic medical records, including the adoption by the Centers for Medicare and Medicaid Services (CMS) of the Electronic Data Interchange (EDI) 837 Standard for processing health care claims with data such as billing, demographic, and diagnosis information.
+Standard for processing health care claims with data such as billing, demographic, and diagnosis information.
 Each state implements its version of the EDI 837 format.

 The Department of Veterans Affairs (VA), with over 1,200 facilities, has the largest enterprise-wide health information system that includes an electronic medical record, known as the Veterans Health Information Systems and Technology Architecture (VistA).
 VistA follows Health Level Seven (HL7) data protocols.
 HL7 is a global non-profit organization accredited by ANSI, the American National Standards Institute, which works closely with the International Standards Organization (ISO), the global home for systems interoperability.
-Although HL7 data protocols are much more complex than what is needed for transportation, these standards have been successfully adopted in the health care industry, enabling the exchange of vastly complicated data among diverse software vendors.26
+Although HL7 data protocols are much more complex than what is needed for transportation, these standards have been successfully adopted in the health care industry, enabling the exchange of vastly complicated data among diverse software vendors.36

 Several transit-related data protocols have been developed.
 The Federal Geographic Data Committee (FGDC) is a Federal interagency committee that promotes the coordinated development, use, and sharing of geospatial data on a national basis.
-This nationwide data publishing effort is known as the National Spatial Data Infrastructure (NSDI) and is a physical, organizational, and virtual network designed to enable the development and sharing of U.S. digital geographic information resources.27
+This nationwide data publishing effort is known as the National Spatial Data Infrastructure (NSDI) and is a physical, organizational, and virtual network designed to enable the development and sharing of U.S. digital geographic information resources.37

 Standardization of geographic codes enhances interoperability of transportation systems.
-TransXChange is a U.K. nationwide system for exchanging bus schedules, used for integration with trip planning and real-time tracking applications.28
+TransXChange is a U.K. nationwide system for exchanging bus schedules, used for integration with trip planning and real-time tracking applications.38

-The Google Transit Data Feed (GTDF), a collection of open source tools that generate transit data in the Google Transit data feed format from existing transit industry software formats, is now commonly used for fixed route transit, but efforts are underway to integrate demand responsive modes.29
+The Google Transit Data Feed (GTDF), a collection of open source tools that generate transit data in the Google Transit data feed format from existing transit industry software formats, is now commonly used for fixed route transit, but efforts are underway to integrate demand responsive modes.39

-A web-based TCRP report documents research to assess the exchange of electronic data between transportation providers, brokers, customers, and human service agencies for successful mobility management undertakings.30 Like the preceding Transit IDEA Project 50, the project focuses on the development of data standards that would provide a foundation for three objectives: the sharing of trip records between agencies, developing a means for customers and others to obtain information about trip availability
+A web-based TCRP report documents research to assess the exchange of electronic data between transportation providers, brokers, customers, and human service agencies for successful mobility management undertakings.40 Like the preceding Transit IDEA Project 50, the project focuses on the development of data standards that would provide a foundation for three objectives: the sharing of trip records between agencies, developing a means for customers and others to obtain information about